data-lessons/gapminder-openrefine/00-starting-with-OpenRefine.md

 * After corrections are made in this window, you can either Merge and Close the Cluster pop-up, or Merge and Re-cluster.

+## Scripts

+* Refine saves every change, every edit you make to the dataset in a file you can save on your machine.
+* If you had 20 files to clean, and they all had the same type of errors, and all files had the same columns, you could save the script, open a new file to clean, paste in the script and run it.
+Voila, clean data.
+* In the Undo / Redo section, click Extract, save the bits desired using the check boxes.
+Save the code in a .txt file.
+To run these steps on a new dataset, import the new dataset into Refine, open the Extract / Apply section, paste in the .txt file, click Apply.

+## Numeric faceting

+You can also use numeric faceting to look at the data.

+- Go to the 'pop' column.
+Select 'facet -> numeric facet'
+- On the left comes up a graph looking figure
+- Mousing over the edges of the plots, over those handles, an arrow will appear
+- You can move those arrows in or out to focus on particular numeric ranges

+- You can do the same for gdpPerCap

+This is useful if you want to zoom in on some range of the data, or to check the low and high values to make sure they're meeting expectations.

+**Questions**
+- What countries have the high populations?
+- If you move the bars for both 'pop' and 'gdpPerCap' what happens?

 ## Split / Leading - Trailing Whitespace / Undo - Redo

 * If data in a column needs to be split into multiple columns, and the strings in the cells are separated by a common separator (say a comma, or a space), you can use that separator to divide up the bits into their own columns.
 * Go to the drop-down tab at the top of the column that you need to split into multiple columns
-* For example, go to the scientificName column > from drop-down choose Edit Column > Split into several columns
+* For example, go to the continent column > from drop-down choose Edit Column > Split into several columns
 * In the pop-up, for separator, remove the comma, put in a space
 * Remove the check in the box that says "remove column after splitting"
-* You'll get two extra columns called, in this case: scientificName 1, scientificName 2
+* You'll get two extra columns called, in this case: continent 1, continent 2
 * This will reveal an error in a few names that have spaces at the beginning (so-called leading white space).
  - These can be easily removed with another Refine feature in the column drop-down choices.
 See drop-down: Edit cells > Common transforms > Remove leading and trailing whitespace
-* To Undo create columns, look just above the scientificName cluster in the left side of the screen.
+* To Undo create columns, look just above the continent cluster in the left side of the screen.
 Click where it says Undo / Redo.
 Click back one step (all steps, all changes are saved here).
 Just go back to the previous step and click.
 The extra columns will be gone.

-## Scripts

-* Refine saves every change, every edit you make to the dataset in a file you can save on your machine.
-* If you had 20 files to clean, and they all had the same type of errors, and all files had the same columns, you could save the script, open a new file to clean, paste in the script and run it.
-Voila, clean data.
-* In the Undo / Redo section, click Extract, save the bits desired using the check boxes.
-Save the code in a .txt file.
-To run these steps on a new dataset, import the new dataset into Refine, open the Extract / Apply section, paste in the .txt file, click Apply.

 ## Export